Spencer Stark Hired as Athletic Director

 Stark brings many years of experience to the athletic director position.
 He played baseball for two years at Olympic College before transferring to play at York College (Nebraska).
 He earned his bachelor’s degree in business management there and later earned a master’s degree in sports administration at Concordia University Irvine.
 After college he returned to OC as an assistant baseball coach and served as the athletic specialist / recreation director for four years.
 Stark has worked at Edmonds for nearly five years as the associate athletic director where he oversaw game management, rentals, student-employment, facilities upkeep, and scheduling.

-“Spencer is a great fit as the Athletic Director at Edmonds CC,” said Jorge de la Torre, Dean for Student Life and Development and former Athletic Director.
+“Spencer is a great fit as the Athletic Director at Edmonds College,” said Jorge de la Torre, Dean for Student Life and Development and former Athletic Director.
 “Spencer has an extensive background in athletics and in the community college system.
 He is dedicated to serving our students, our College and the community.
-I am looking forward to working with Spencer in his new role and I believe he will take athletics at Edmonds CC to a new level of success.”
+I am looking forward to working with Spencer in his new role and I believe he will take athletics at Edmonds College to a new level of success.”

-Edmonds Community College will begin a search and look to fill the position of assistant athletic director during the 2017 spring quarter.
+Edmonds College will begin a search and look to fill the position of assistant athletic director during the 2017 spring quarter.